-As we round the bend into 2019, it’s worth thinking about where our industry is headed.
+As we start the year 2020, it’s worth thinking about where our industry is headed.
 There are many exciting and challenging developments ahead: blockchain scalability, functions as a service, databases as a service—the list goes on.
 We’re also moving more and more into an increasingly complex, distributed world.
 This means distributed tracing will become especially important.

 A Quick Definition